zdhxmo/crowdFund/README.md

 # CrowdFund

+=> push contract to ropsten
+=> update code with infura ropsten provider
+=> deploy frontend to vercel

 Automated crowdfunding website thaht interacts with users end-to-end with no intermediary intervention.Project creators pitch a project and a fundraise is started.
 Users contribute funds to the